Sections 23 and 24 of the Charter of Incorporation of the University of Aston in Birmingham, 22 April 1966 state:

 2.6 Selection tests will be monitored and checked to ensure that they measure only what is relevant to the ability to do, or to train for, the job for which they are intended.
 Care should be taken to ensure that they do not discriminate indirectly through, for example, assumptions about candidates' background or interests.

 2.7 The reasons for the rejection of each unsuccessful candidate and the reasons for supporting the selected candidate will be noted.
 At the shortlisting stage this will be the responsibility of the person chairing the shortlisting committee or group, and at interview of the person chairing the Appointments Board.
-This information will be incorporated into a selection record form which will be retained by Personnel Services for at least two years.
+This information will be incorporated into a selection record form which will be retained by Human Resources for at least two years.

 3. CONTRACTS OF EMPLOYMENT